MicrosoftDocs/winrt-api/windows.applicationmodel.core/coreapplicationviewtitlebar_extendviewintotitlebar.md

 ## -remarks
 The first time the app runs, and for secondary views, the default value is **false**.
 For the main view of an app, this value persists between application runs.

+When **ExtendViewIntoTitleBar** is true, the view's content will extend by **CoreApplicationViewTitleBar.Height** into the title bar region.
+The region will still be treated like a title bar, meaning you can still drag the window with it, double-click to maximize, and right-click to bring up the system menu.
+For this reason, you should avoid putting pointer-interactive content in the region.
+However, if you call Window.SetTitleBar to set a Xaml element as the title bar, the unclickable region is removed and it is no longer necessary to avoid putting pointer-interactive content in the region.

 ## -examples

 ## -see-also